skttl/konstrukt-documentation/cards/custom-cards.md

 * **Color:** The color of the card.
 * **Suffix:** A suffix to display after the card value.

-## Adding a complex card to a collection
+## Adding a custom card to a collection

 #### **AddCard<TCardType>() : KonstruktCollectionConfigBuilder&lt;TEntityType&gt;**